 Fishing, sailing, diving and hiking opportunities abound.

-The Albany visitor centre at the Old Railway Station, Proudlove Parade is open daily except for Christmas Day.
+The Albany visitor center at the Old Railway Station, Proudlove Parade is open daily except for Christmas Day.